-The procedures for dealing with allegations need to be applied with common sense and judgement.
-It is essential that any allegation of abuse made against a teacher or other member of staff or volunteer is dealt with very quickly, in a fair and consistent way that provides effective protection for the pupil and at the same time supports the person who is the subject of the allegation.
+If an allegation is made against a current member of staff or volunteer, the School's priority will be to achieve a quick resolution of that allegation in a fair and consistent way that provides effective protection for any child involved and at the same time supports the person who is the subject of the allegation.
+All such allegations must be dealt with as a priority without delay.

 A member of staff receiving an allegation of abuse against another member of staff should report this immediately to the Head, unless the Head is the one against whom the allegation is made.
 An allegation against the Head should be reported to the Safeguarding Governor.
-If the Head is absent, the report should be made to the Safeguarding Governor.
+If the Head is absent, the report should be made to Safeguarding Governor.

-An allegation against a member of staff must always result in a senior person at the school (as detailed above) contacting the relevant Local Authority's Designated Officer (often called the LADO) who will guide the next steps to be taken.
-020 8753 5125 OR email LADO@lbhf.gov.uk
+An allegation against a member of staff must always result in a senior person at the school (as detailed above) contacting the relevant LADO who will guide the next steps to be taken.
+Borderline cases may be discussed without identifying individuals in the first instance and following discussions the LADO will advise in the circumstances what further steps should be taken.
+All discussions with the LADO should be recorded in writing.